CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 If possible, network communication should be encrypted to or from a server.
 The encryption depends on the service provided by the server, for more detailed information on the respective network services can be found in APP.3 Network-based services.
 One of the most common ways to encrypt network services is to use TLS.

 Transport Layer Security (TLS) is a further development of Secure Sockets Layer (SSL) and is used to cryptographically secure information during transmission in networks, usually between server services and clients or between server services.
 Clients can only use encryption over SSL / TLS if it is supported by the server services.
 SSL / TLS can be used to encrypt information from the application layer (such as HTTP, LDAP, POP3, IMAP, and SMTP) over TCP / IP.
 In addition, secure VPNs (Virtual Private Networks) can be established using SSL / TLS.
 With OpenVPN, a software freely available under the GNU GPL (General Public License), VPNs can be realized using SSL / TLS encrypted connections.
-More detailed information about VPNs can be found in the module NET.3.3 Virtual Private Networks (VPN).
+More detailed information about VPNs can be found in the NET.3.3 Virtual Private Networks (VPN) building block.
 In general, many server services require little overhead to configure them to support SSL / TLS encryption or to use them exclusively for information exchange.
 Therefore, it must be checked for all server services whether encryption with SSL / TLS is feasible and practicable with reasonable effort.
 If this is possible with reasonable effort, the SSL / TLS encryption should be activated.
 Generally, the internal and external message stream should be encrypted to and from LDAP, email, and web servers using SSL / TLS.

 ** Choosing a trusted certification authority **